2011 Society Year in Review

-9. Announcement of ten new Top U.S. Math and Science Teachers for the 2011 SSP Fellowship in July.
-They join current SSP Fellows, including teacher Susan Vincent, whose students reached Intel ISEF for the first time in 2011 and were featured in the Wall Street Journal.
+9. Announcement of ten new Top U.S. Math and Science Teachers for the 2011 Society Fellowship in July.
+They join current Society Fellows, including teacher Susan Vincent, whose students reached Intel ISEF for the first time in 2011 and were featured in the Wall Street Journal.

 8. Selection as a top reviewed nonprofit by Charity Navigator.